 If you’re new to web design, you may be wondering why responsive design matters.
 Fortunately, the answer is quite simple.
 In a world where mobile web traffic now makes up the majority of website traffic, it’s vital that web design looks good on both computer and mobile screens.
 Websites now need to be easily viewable on various different devices.

 There are now more mobile viewers than desktop viewers, with the numbers set to rise further as more people around the world gain access to smartphones.
 In 2014, only 22% turned to their phones first to browse the internet.
 However, fast-forward five years and this figure climbs to 52.6%.
 This represents a 68.8% increase.
-When more than half of your prospective visitors are using a mobile device to go online, you can’t simply serve them a web page designed for desktop.
-It would lead to a poor user experience, deterring users from visiting your site again.
+When more than half of your prospective visitors are using a mobile device to go online, you can’t simply serve them a web page designed for desktops.
+This could lead to a poor user experience, deterring users from visiting your site again.

 Create a positive perception of your brand